gotop

 Uncovering the anti-cancer mechanisms of Immuno-Oncology

-Unlike conventional chemotherapy or radiotherapy, which rely on direct cytotoxicity, the core logic of immunotherapy is to reactivate or bolster the patient's endogenous immune system, empowering the "immune army" to identify and eradicate malignant cells.
-Currently, three primary therapeutic modalities dominate the landscape: Immune Checkpoint Inhibitors (ICIs), CAR-T cell therapy, and Tumor Microenvironment (TME) modulators.
+Unlike conventional chemotherapy or radiotherapy, which directly target cancer cells, the core principle of cancer immunotherapy is to re-activate or enhance the patient’s immune system, enabling it to recognize and eliminate tumor cells.
+Currently, three major therapeutic modalities are widely used: immune checkpoint inhibitors, CAR-T cell therapy, and tumor microenvironment (TME) modulators.

 Cancer immunotherapy has become the most promising area with novel mechanisms for the treatment of advanced cancer, mainly by reactivating the patient's immune system, correcting the mechanism of immune escape that had occurred, and releasing the activity of CTLs to attack tumors and generate immune memory.